Gasteria bicolor Haw.

 Gasteria bicolor var. bicolor, Gasteria obliqua, Gasteria maculata, Aloe planifolia, Gasteria caespitosa, Gasteria liliputana, Gasteria planifolia

 Gasteria bicolor, also known as Gasteria obliqua, is a very variable succulent that usually forms rosettes but can sometimes be distichous, especially in cultivation.
 It is common in cultivation, grows up to 20 inches (50 cm) tall.
 It is common in cultivation and grows multiple proliferous stems, all covered in untidy masses of fleshy mottled leaves.
 Leaves can also occasionally develop a keel.
 Each leaf has a sharp point on the tip.
-The flowers are tubular, bell-shaped, up to 0.8 inch (2 cm) long, pink to orange and green and appear on a up to 5 feet (1.5 m) long stem.
-It can be in flower at almost any time of the year but in mid winter to spring it is often at its peak.
+The flowers are tubular, bell-shaped, up to 0.8 inch (2 cm) long, pink to orange and green and appear on an up to 5 feet (1.5 m) long stem.
+It can be in flower at almost any time of the year but in mid-winter to spring it is often at its peak.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 These succulents are not considered difficult houseplants to grow.
 If you can keep a pot of Aloe alive on a windowsill, chances are you can do the same with a dish of Haworthia.
 As with all succulents, the most dangerous situation is too much water.
 They should never be allowed to sit in water under any circumstances.
 At the same time, these little decorative plants can be grown in interesting containers such as teacups and even miniature baby shoes.
 If you're given a Haworthia in such a container, ensure the container has adequate drainage.